sphis-sinco/thesincoblog/cm6womynl000m08jybzt8fvb5.md

 You don’t have to use trace to figure out what compiler flags are being used thanks to the docs so uh, yeah.

-Ok time for the article quote:
+Ok, time for the article quote:

 “Start with a mess and clean it up later.“